Happy Birthday (play): Reception

-The independent newspaper PM wrote, “It is not the accomplished Miss Loos’ best, or even second-best, manner.
-It is not in any way Miss Loos’ evening.
-But thanks to Miss Hayes, and Jo Mielziner, and Joshua Logan, the Cinderella story Miss Loos has enacted in a Newark honky-tonk manages to chin itself up from a piece of trash to a piece of popular theater….Her [Miss Hayes’] performance needed all the trick lighting and clever scenic detail, all the stage atmosphere and honky-tonk commotion are needed, for the yarn itself dwindles into piffle when it isn’t being blown up into absurdity.
-One trouble with settling for ‘Happy Birthday’ as a pure-and-simple Cinderella fantasy is that Miss Loos is a little too shrewd about life quite to swallow her own formula whole.
+The independent newspaper PM wrote, "It is not the accomplished Miss Loos' best, or even second-best, manner.
+It is not in any way Miss Loos' evening.
+But thanks to Miss Hayes, and Jo Mielziner, and Joshua Logan, the Cinderella story Miss Loos has enacted in a Newark honky-tonk manages to chin itself up from a piece of trash to a piece of popular theater….Her [Miss Hayes'] performance needed all the trick lighting and clever scenic detail, all the stage atmosphere and honky-tonk commotion are needed, for the yarn itself dwindles into piffle when it isn't being blown up into absurdity.
+One trouble with settling for 'Happy Birthday' as a pure-and-simple Cinderella fantasy is that Miss Loos is a little too shrewd about life quite to swallow her own formula whole.
 Miss Loos, who is not by nature a sentimentalist, has made her pie-eyed heroine just female enough, just feline enough, to suggest how really badly a repressed virgin smitten with a bank clerk might misbehave once the lid is off.
 Had Miss Loos cared to be realistic, along with being funny and touching, she might have shown Addie Bemis having herself a god-awful whale of a time—and ending up with a hangover for life.
-But Miss Loos did not care—or is it a dare?—to be realistic, and ‘Happy Birthday’ accumulates trash for two acts before being covered with it at the end, when Addie is allowed to get her man.
-This is what Hollywood, I imagine, calls a Broadway ending.”
+But Miss Loos did not care—or is it a dare?—to be realistic, and ‘Happy Birthday' accumulates trash for two acts before being covered with it at the end, when Addie is allowed to get her man.
+This is what Hollywood, I imagine, calls a Broadway ending."

-PM also summarized other New York critics’ reactions: [Brooks Atkinson, NY Times] “A delightful, sentimental comedy”; [Robert Coleman, NY Mirror] “If you’re willing to settle for a pleasant evening’s diversion with one of the theater’s most charming stars, don’t miss it”; [John Chapman, NY News] “Miss Loos’ play is a lot of junk and not too brightly written…but the important part of ‘Happy Birthday’ is Miss Hayes….a wonderful commedienne”; [Ward Morehouse, NY Sun] “No epochal play, but it has charm…is produced with vast ingenuity”; [Robert Garland, NY Journal-American] “It misses on almost every count.
-Everything about it is overdone”; [Richard Watts, Jr., NY Post] “An attenuated little comedy without much in the way of writing or imagination to give it eventfulness or continuous interest”; [Arthur Pollock, Brooklyn Eagle] “You get a lot for your money, and it glitters, but not because of any kind of polish”; [Bill Leonard, WABC radio] “Single-handedly [Miss Hayes] takes a clap-trappy psuedo-fantasy and turns it into a fair to middling silk purse.”
+PM also summarized other New York critics' reactions: [Brooks Atkinson, NY Times] "A delightful, sentimental comedy"; [Robert Coleman, NY Mirror] "If you're willing to settle for a pleasant evening's diversion with one of the theater's most charming stars, don't miss it"; [John Chapman, NY News] "Miss Loos' play is a lot of junk and not too brightly written… but the important part of 'Happy Birthday' is Miss Hayes….a wonderful commedienne"; [Ward Morehouse, NY Sun] "No epochal play, but it has charm…is produced with vast ingenuity"; [Robert Garland, NY Journal-American] "It misses on almost every count.
+Everything about it is overdone"; [Richard Watts, Jr., NY Post] "An attenuated little comedy without much in the way of writing or imagination to give it eventfulness or continuous interest"; [Arthur Pollock, Brooklyn Eagle] "You get a lot for your money, and it glitters, but not because of any kind of polish"; [Bill Leonard, WABC radio] "Single-handedly [Miss Hayes] takes a clap-trappy pseudo-fantasy and turns it into a fair to middling silk purse."